Unlawful Debt Review Check, Dispute and Remove.

 5. The status on your credit report does not state that the debt review process is complete and court order is granted.

-6. You have settled all debts that were placed under debt re
+6. You have settled all debts that were placed under debt review

 Debt Counsellor Status